 Yes, a yeast infection can cause pain and hurt quite a lot.
 Along with the pain, a yeast infection can cause annoying itching and burning of the penis and vagina.
 Both men and women can have their genitals hurt when they're being attacked by Candida.
 There are other causes of pain in genitals however; so, you shouldn’t just jump to the conclusion you’ve got a yeast infection just because you have some redness of the vagina or penis and you hurt down there.
 Sexually transmitted diseases can cause pain to happen in both men and women.
-So, if your sexual history has recently been somewhat risky, you may have a venereal disease.
+So, if your sexual history has recently involved potentially STD positive individuals; you may have a venereal disease.

 Research Regarding Yeast Infection Pain